Ender-Development/EnderModpackTweaks/README.md

 - ✅ option to disable the 2x2 crafting field in the inventory
   - the implementation isn't optimal as I would like to remove it completely, but it is a start
 - ✅ End Gateway
-  - config to change the bedrock to something else
+  - change the bedrock to something else
-  - config to replace the entire gateway with a structure file
+  - replace the entire gateway with a structure file
+  - change the radius and the height the gateway can generate
 - ✅ End Portal
-  - config to change the bedrock / torches / endstone that is generated
+  - change the bedrock / torches / endstone that is generated
-  - config to replace the entire portal with a structure file
+  - replace the entire portal with a structure file
+- ✅ Obsidian Spikes
+  - change the obsidian that is generated
+  - change the radius and the height the spikes can generate
+  - change the number of spikes that generate
+  - force every spike to be guarded
 - ✅ Nether Portal Tweaks
   - allow portal creation in the end
   - disallow the traverse of entities